hbctraining/Pseudobulk-for-scRNAseq/lessons/01_setup_intro_dataset.md

     <img src="../img/sample_info_celltype_map.png" height="500">
 </p>

-We can also use celltype labels, and see how they distribute on the UMAP.
+With these updated celltype labels, we can see how they distribute on the UMAP.

 ```r
 # UMAP celltype